 Nothing brings indoor/outdoor flow to a room better than big, expansive sliding glass doors.
 They offer beautiful views, easy ventilation and allow plenty of natural light into a room.
-Their one disadvantage is a potential lack of privacy, so we need to consider the best option for closing off the outside world at night while also taking into account the sheer size of the area that needs covering.
+Curtains, Veri Shades® and vertical blinds are the best window furnishings to cover them and get the insulation and light and privacy control your need; roller blinds may also work.

-Curtains offer the broadest choice of looks with different hanging heights, a variety of hardware (ie, tracks, rods, or motorization), and an almost unending selection of fabrics they can be made from.
+The benefit of curtains is their superior thermal insulation properties and they offer the broadest choice of looks with different hanging lengths, a variety of hardware (ie, rods, rings and tracks), and an almost unending selection of fabrics to have them made from.

 Cannes by Nettex